Best Workout Apps

 Horizon’s return policy is also fantastic for home gym owners.
 If you don’t like your machine, you can return it within 30 days for a full refund.
 Some big retailers won’t allow you to return a machine that has been used, but Horizon says, “No problemo!”
 You may end up having to pay a restocking fee, depending on why you are returning the treadmill.

-You can choose to finance the treadmill through Horizon’s program with Citizens Pay.
+You can choose to finance the treadmill through Horizon’s program with Citizens Pay, making it an easy purchase for qualified customers who prefer to spread out their payments.
 There are six-, 12-, 18-, and 24-month financing plans available.

 Ordering and Assembling the Horizon T101